uk-ai/ukai2023/_sessions/keynote-4.md

 ---
 layout: plenary
+title: "Why is it Important to Communicate with the Media?"
-title: "Keynote Talk by Ed Day from Science Media Centre"
+speaker: Ed Day (Science Media Centre)
 start_time: 2023-05-25 14:15
 end_time: 2023-05-25 14:45
 ---